xebia/essentials/automate-everything.md

 ---

 layout: card
 category: realisation

 ---

 Automate the entire release and deployment process.

 ---

-<p>The release and deployment process should be fast, reliable and repeatable several times a day.</p>
+The release and deployment process should be fast, reliable and repeatable several times a day.

 ---

 ### Motivation